 This is an overall look at all your SumoMe details.
 Because I haven’t added any apps on this account yet, there’s not much to see.
 So I’ll click on the My Apps button to add some:

 But, you may have noticed the list of apps is quite lengthy.
-So to give you some information on what all you have available, I’d like to dig into all the SumoMe apps to show you what’s best.
+So to give you some information on what all you have available, we’ll dig into all the SumoMe apps to show you what’s best.

 Currently, SumoMe offers 13 separate apps, with varying levels of usefulness.
-I’ll divide them into categories and go through them:
+We’ll divide them into categories and go through them:

 Email List Builder Apps

 These apps help you build your email list and generate leads.
 Because they overlap, you probably don’t want to install all of these.
 Pick your favorite and use it to build your email list.